For whatever it's worth: my advice on job hunting in tech

 If you have the luxury, save money for your search.
 If you don’t (if you just found yourself laid off, for example—I’m very sorry), start cutting expenses now.
 Sadly, but realistically: you don’t know how long this might take.

 Steel yourself, in any case.
-It’s likely to take at least 6–8 weeks to find a job in the current market, even in the best-case scenario.
-It’ll most likely be longer, and quite possibly much longer.
+It’s likely to take at least 6–8 weeks to find a job in the current market.
+It could be longer, and quite possibly much longer.
 I say that not to scare you, but to prepare you for all contingencies.
 Settle in, and find sustainable pace; this will be a marathon, not a sprint.
-It’s probably wise to extend your runway as far as it can go.
+It’s probably wise to stretch your financial runway as far as it can go.

 Get out there and network